LikithTS/RecipeApp/README.md

 1. App will follow modular and clean architecture.
 Please note we can have a single module architecture here, but for future scalability purpose let's stick to modular approach.
+2. We can start Multi-module architecture only when project demands it or if we have plans to re-use the modules in other project.
+3. Since list view can we common in most of app.
+I have created a multi-module.
+So we can re-use it in other project.
-2. App is having 2 screen.
+4. App is having 2 screen.
-3. Screen one contains list of recipes and we're using pagination here.
+5. Screen one contains list of recipes and we're using pagination here.
-4. Screen two contains details of any one recipe.
+6. Screen two contains details of any one recipe.
-5. Features :
+7. Features :
    -> Screen one we can filter recipes based on difficulty and rating.
    -> In screen one added a new functionality to search recipes.